outworldly/PMC/Impact.md

 Overall, PMSCs play a role in providing military and security services to various clients, including governments, rebel groups, and private companies operating in high-risk areas.

-# Private Military Companies (PMCs)

-- PMCs are private companies that provide military services to governments, organizations, or individuals.
-- Some prominent countries with PMCs include China (CA), the United Kingdom (UK), and Israel.
-- The number of major combat operations undertaken by PMCs is limited, as is the number of companies willing to engage directly in combat and operational support.
-- Analysts have focused on the activities of Executive Outcomes in Angola and Sierra Leone, but these were exceptional operations and it is uncertain if similar operations will be repeated.
-- However, there are some indications that both the supply and demand for PMCs may grow.

-## Executive Outcomes in Angola
-- Mercenaries have played a part in the Angolan conflict on several occasions.
-- British and American mercenaries fought for the FNLA in 1975/6.
-- The MPLA had support from exiled Katangese gendarmes and later from Cuban forces.
-- These Cuban forces were not considered mercenaries because they were paid by the Cuban Government.

-# Key Points about PMCs
-- PMCs are private companies that provide military services.
-- The number of major combat operations undertaken by PMCs is limited.
-- Executive Outcomes in Angola and Sierra Leone were exceptional operations.
-- The supply and demand for PMCs may grow in the future.

-# Private Military Companies (PMCs)
-- PMCs are private companies that provide military services to governments, organizations, or individuals.
-- Some prominent countries with PMCs include China (CA), the United Kingdom (UK), and Israel.
-- The number of major combat operations undertaken by PMCs is limited, as is the number of companies willing to engage directly in combat and operational support.
-- Analysts have focused on the activities of Executive Outcomes in Angola and Sierra Leone, but these were exceptional operations and it is uncertain if similar operations will be repeated.
-- However, there are some indications that both the supply and demand for PMCs may grow.

-## Executive Outcomes in Angola
-- Mercenaries have played a part in the Angolan conflict on several occasions.
-- British and American mercenaries fought for the FNLA in 1975/6.
-- The MPLA had support from exiled Katangese gendarmes and later from Cuban forces.
-- These Cuban forces were not considered mercenaries because they were paid by the Cuban Government.

 # Angola's Civil War and the Role of Executive Outcomes

 ## Background